 (5) Derogation allowed if manufacturer requests, level 3 instead, actuator signal present only without indication of symptom.

 2.2.
-If there are more of the same device types fitted on the vehicle listed in Table 1, those devices shall be separately monitored and reported in case of malfunctions.
+If there are more of the same device types fitted on the vehicle listed in Table A2/1 of Annex 2, those devices shall be separately monitored and reported in case of malfunctions.

 2.3.
 Sensors and actuators shall be associated with a specific diagnostic level that defines which type of diagnostic monitoring shall be performed as follows: